NorthernStars/MR-Schematics/README.md

 * IR Testboard - Board for redirecting serial and IR data for debugging
 * IR Transmitter - USB Infrared transmitter
 * IR Splitter - Splitter for IR system with high current
+* LiPo-Charger MultiBoard - Small Robot LiPo charger that are connectable to any size of charger station
+* LiPo-CHarger-Station - 3x3 Robot LiPo charger station with microcontroller